mendersoftware/mender-docs/06.Server-integration/02.Preauthorizing-devices/docs.md

 ### A CLI environment for your server

-In order to access the the Mender server API with the commands below, you need to set up some shell variables in the terminal you will be using.
+In order to access the Mender server API with the commands below, you need to set up some shell variables in the terminal you will be using.

 Follow the steps in [set up shell variables for cURL](../using-the-apis#set-up-shell-variables-for-curl).